How to Prepare Trip to Namibia

 Packing for a self-drive road trip

 To prepare for your Namibia self-drive road trip, make sure you’ve brought along the essentials.
-Fortunately, the country is relatively safe, with few road blocks.
-While traveling through Namibia, remember to close gates; if you don’t, you may find yourself being stopped by locals for searching their livestock.
+Fortunately, the country is relatively safe, with few roadblocks.
+While traveling through Namibia, remember to close the gates; if you don’t, you may find yourself being stopped by locals for searching their livestock.
 Having a valid international driver’s license is important, too.
 Pack your camera, charger, and other essential items for the road ahead.

 Getting to Namibia